shelleywong/CSCI211-Course-Materials/Programs/program05.md

     // now use a loop to initialized all elements of the Checker structures ...
 }
 ```

+Notice that there are 4 loops within the main simulation loop:
+* Loop 1: Check if there are any customers who have arrived at the store and are ready to start shopping.
+* Loop 2: Check if any customers are finished shopping and ready to get in line to wait for an available checker.
+* Loop 3: Check if any customers are done checking out.
+If so, update the checker information and remove the current customer from the simulation.
+This checker is now available to help the next customer.
+* Loop 4: Check if there is both a checker available and a customer waiting on the checkout queue.
+If so, have have the customer move off the checkout line and start checking out with the first available checker.

+> NOTE: Loop 3 must execute before Loop 4, because when a checker finishes with a customer, we want the checker to immediately become available to help any customers waiting on the checkout queue (we don't want any clock time to pass in between).
+However, you need to implement Loop 4 before you implement Loop 3, because Loop 4 assigns each customer to a checker.

 The body of the simulation should proceed as follows.
 If you don't follow this order, your output may not be in the correct order:
 ```
 initialize num_customers to equal the number of customers in the arrival_queue for (clock = 1; num_customers > 0; clock++)

-    For all customers waiting on the queue to enter the store (i.e. those on the arrival_queue) that have an arrival_time == clock
+    For all customers waiting on the queue to enter the store (i.e. those on the arrival_queue) that have an arrival_time == clock:
         * remove them from the arrival_queue
         * print the appropriate message (entering store)
         * calculate what time they will be done shopping (hint: depends on the number of items)
         * place them on the shopping_queue using the time they will be done shopping as the priority

-    For all customers on the shopping_queue that are done shopping
+    For all customers on the shopping_queue that are done shopping:
         * remove them from the shopping_queue
         * print the appropriate message (done shopping)
         * place them on the checker_queue (don't need a priority, use the same priority for all customers)

-        // NOTE: this has to execute before you place customers on checkers,
-        // but you will have to implement placing customers on checkers before /// you can test this part of the program

-    For all the customers currently being served by a checker that are done at time == clock
+    For all the customers currently being served by a checker that finish checking out at time == clock:
         * increment/decrement the checker's total cash
         * print the appropriate message (paid or stole message)
-        * decrement the number of customers (this is used in the for loop)
+        * decrement the number of customers (this variable is used by the main simulation loop)
         * if the customer was a robber, update the checker so it will end its break at the correct time
         * delete this customer
-        * set the checker's customer pointer to NULL (indicates it has no customer)
+        * set the checker's customer pointer to NULL (indicates that the checker is no longer helping a customer)

-    While there is an available checker and there is a customer on the checker_queue
+    While there is an available checker and there is a customer on the checker_queue:
         * remove the customer from the checker_queue and assign it to an available checker (always pick the available checker w/the lowest index)
         * calculate the time the customer will be done checking-out/stealing (store this done time in struct Checker)
         * print the start checkout message
 ```

 > Note: Make sure to follow this order; otherwise, your output may be incorrect

+After the main simulation loop is finished, remember to print the amount of money in each register, print the current time, and delete the array of Checker structs.

 * Make sure that you are correctly managing dynamic memory.
 * Start today.